Caregiver Stress and Burnout

 Being helpful to others delivers immense pleasure and can help to significantly reduce stress as well as broaden your social circle.

 While it’s important not to take on too much when you’re facing overwhelming stress, helping others doesn’t have to involve a lot of time or effort.
 Even small things like a kind word or friendly smile can make you feel better and help lower stress both for you and the other person.

 Whether you have a job that leaves you rushed off your feet or one that is monotonous and unfulfilling, the most effective way to combat job burnout is to quit and find a job you love instead.
-Of course, for many of us changing job or career is far from being a practical solution—we’re grateful just to have work to pay the bills.
-Whatever your situation, though, there are still things you can do to improve your state of mind.
+Of course, for many of us changing job or career is far from being a practical solution, we’re grateful just to have work that pays the bills.
+Whatever your situation, though, there are still steps you can take to improve your state of mind.

 Try to find some value in your work.
-Even in some mundane jobs, you can often focus on how what you do helps others, for example, or provides a much-needed product or service.
+Even in some mundane jobs, you can often focus on how your role helps others, for example, or provides a much-needed product or service.
 Focus on aspects of the job that you do enjoy, even if it’s just chatting with your coworkers at lunch.
 Changing your attitude towards your job can help you regain a sense of purpose and control.

 Find balance in your life.
 If you hate your job, look for meaning and satisfaction elsewhere in your life: in your family, friends, hobbies, or voluntary work.
 Focus on the parts of your life that bring you joy.